 Plume models are the best way to answer these questions and more.

-Plume models are also known as atmospheric plume dispersion models, are software-based algorithms that calculate the path and concentrations of airborne contaminants after a release.
+Plume models are also known as atmospheric plume dispersion models.
+They are software-based algorithms that calculate the path and concentrations of airborne contaminants.

-Plume modeling software allows you to stop “guesstimating” the gas dispersion path, so you can take the right steps and operate with confidence during a chemical emergency.
+Plume modeling software allows you to stop estimating the gas dispersion path so you can take the right steps and operate with confidence during a chemical emergency.

-Spanning all industries, emergency response scenarios are the place where plume modeling makes perhaps the greatest impact.
+Plume modeling makes perhaps the greatest impact in emergency response scenarios.
 During a chemical emergency, first responders must often make critical decisions with little to no information.
 From fires to chemical spills, plume models can help emergency responders understand the impact on the community to respond quickly and make safe decisions around evacuation and shelter-in-place alerts.